-Shou Sugi Ban is manufactured in our Factory using a machine we designed and tested over a 2-year period before we made the product available.
+Shou Sugi Ban charred timber is manufactured in our factory using a machine we designed and have tested over a two year period before we made the product available.
 There are some secrets to reducing the warping and splitting when charring which we discovered in our trial period.
 It also has a unique cooling system to cool the timber which is critical to achieve an even charred finish.